eggjs/egg-bin/README.md

 ### dev

-Start dev cluster on `local` env, it will start a master, a agent and a worker.
+Start dev cluster on `local` env, it will start a master, an agent and a worker.

 ```bash
 $ egg-bin dev